 As intensive care measures can be very stressful for all concerned, the SAMS in 2013 issued medical-ethical guidelines on «Intensive-care interventions» to support health professionals.
 The coronavirus (SARS-CoV-2) is creating additional challenges for intensive care units (ICUs), with health professionals facing particularly difficult situations and carrying a heavy weight of responsibility.
-In the spring of 2020, the SAMS therefore prepared an annex on triage decisions under resource scarcity, supplementing the 2013 guidelines.
+In 2020, the SAMS therefore prepared an annex on triage decisions under resource scarcity, supplementing the 2013 guidelines.

 As long as sufficient (human and material) resources are available, all patients requiring intensive care are admitted and treated according to established criteria.
 If an emergency arises in which large numbers of severely ill patients require ICU treatment – for example, during a pandemic – rationing decisions will be necessary, placing considerable burdens on medical staff.
 This makes it all the more important that uniform criteria for ICU admission and continued occupancy should be applied throughout Switzerland.

 In the spring of 2020, at the start of the COVID-19 pandemic, the SAMS, together with the Swiss Society of Intensive Care Medicine (SSICM), prepared guidelines offering practical guidance for decision-making under such difficult conditions.
 This document supplements the existing SAMS guidelines on «Intensive-care interventions» and thus concerns only a small proportion of patients infected with the coronavirus, namely the group of severely ill patients requiring intensive care.
 Patients with COVID-19 and other patients requiring intensive care are treated according to the same principles.